inducer/relate/doc/faq.rst

     .. note::

+        The course identifier is final and cannot be changed once the course is created.

-        When choosing the 'course identifier', note that this will appear as part of the URL when students browse your course, so it is best to choose something that is easy to type and does not look out of place there, such as by preferring lower to upper case.
+        When choosing the course identifier, note that this will appear as part of the URL when students browse your course, so it is best to choose something that is easy to type and does not look out of place there, such as by preferring lower to upper case.
 It also has to be